Skip to content

 • The publishing modes (synchronous, asynchronous) that the runtime supports and, for asynchronous mode, the possible support for autoscaling, which allows publishing in Eco and Sport modes.

-• The core features that the runtime provides.
+• The other core features that the runtime provides.

 Runtimes that are incompatible with the workflow because they do not support the requested publishing mode or do not have all the core features required by the workflow blocks, are grayed out and cannot be selected.